robertrypula/AudioNetwork/example/00-000-common/README.md

+# UPDATE 2017.10.21 - don't look at this description - it's outdated

 # Common classes used in examples

 Classes described below are not dependent to Audio Network project.
 You can grab them